Welcome, My name is Matt Fletcher and this is my Fletcher genealogy and family tree page.

 These guys are a rough lookin' bunch.
 Not a smile on a single one of them.
 Kyles Ford TN was still the frontier at that time and a hard life made for hard people and it is actually common to see old photos where no one smiles. kyles ford tenn. kyles ford tn. rogersville tn. mark fletcher detroit michigan. mark fletcher 4151 buckingham, mark fletcher 5734 hereford. mark fletcher home inspector.

 sandra dee fletcher, linda fletcher, mathew mark fletcher, michael david fletcherDecoration Day at the Fletcher Graveyard on Pennington Rd., Manchester Kentucky.
 This photo was taken around 2006 and we had a pretty good turn out of relatives that year.
-But each year more people pass away, or are old and sick and do not show up.
+But each year more people pass away, or are old and sick and fewer and fewer people show up.
 It is sad to see this happen, but life goes on.

 Teachers And ResearchersI am former Social Studies teacher and think primary sources (original documents) as verification to historical events are very important.
 See my collection of genealogy related historical documents